 Efficiency-optimized — 17B active parameter MoE model with a 10M token context window.
 The largest context of any publicly available model.
 For document-scale applications at low cost on commodity hardware, Scout's architecture is distinctive.

 Scales to 17B active from a 400B total MoE pool.
-Benchmark performance that competes with frontier models on many tasks.
-The open-source model that most consistently challenges GPT-4o and Claude Sonnet.
+Benchmark performance that competes on many general tasks — though by mid-2026 Meta has fallen off the frontier-coding conversation that Anthropic, OpenAI, and DeepSeek now dominate.

 The Llama ecosystem advantage: Community.
 The broadest fine-tuning ecosystem of any open-weight model family.
 Hundreds of domain-specific fine-tunes.
 Mature tooling (LlamaIndex, Ollama, llama.cpp, vLLM).

-Mistral Large competes with GPT-4o-class models, with particular strength in multilingual tasks and European language support.
+Mistral Large 3 (released late 2025) competes with the GPT-5-class field, with particular strength in multilingual tasks and European language support — and an aggressive price cut (~$0.50/$1.50 per M, roughly 75% below the prior generation).
 For enterprises with EU data residency requirements, Mistral Large on EU infrastructure is often the only compliant frontier option.

-Codestral is Mistral's code-specialized model — competitive with larger general models on pure coding benchmarks, efficient enough for real-time IDE integration.
+Codestral is Mistral's code-specialized model — competitive on pure coding benchmarks, efficient enough for real-time IDE integration, with fill-in-the-middle support (~$0.30/$0.90 per M, 32K context).

 |---|---|---|---|---|---|---|